Nabeela-Ashraf/SCM_P1/README.md

 # SCM_P1
-This is a demo project for class demonstration.
+This is a project for class demonstration.